duvalleblanc/Resume/README.md

 efficient storage services to house the site.

 Code
+The environment says it will be in a DevContainer.
+I'm not familiar with what DevContainers are but I will research what it is.
+It seems to be a Containerized environment that allows you to code in...?
 The website will be built with HTML, CSS, and Javascript.
 It appears that from MadebyBPS description that there will be a Visitor Count that will be built in with .NET and Azure Functions.
 This will give me good exposure to .NET and Azure Functions with the Cloud

+12/14

+I'm going to start downloading the Docker and DevContainers for VS and begin there.